 Daly and Feng [DF03, DF04] proposed a couple of methods for extending the bit-depth of classic 8-bit images and videos (effectively 6-bit due to MPEG-2 compression) for 10-bit monitors.
 New LCD monitors present higher contrast, typically around 1,000:1, and a high luminance peak, that usually is around 400cd/m2.
-This means that displaying 8-bit data, without any refinement, would entail having the content linear expanded for higher contrast resulting in artefacts such as banding/contouring.
+This means that displaying 8-bit data, without any refinement, would entail having the content linear expanded for higher contrast resulting in artifacts such as banding/contouring.
 The goal of their methods is to create a medium dynamic range image, removing contouring in the transition areas, without particular emphasis on over-exposed and under-exposed areas.

 3.1.1.
-Amplitude dithering for high contrast displays
+Amplitude Dithering for High Contrast Displays

 The first algorithm, Daly and Feng [DF03], is based on amplitude dithering by Roberts [Rob62], see Figure 2.
-Amplitude dithering or noise modulation is a dithering technique that simply adds a noise pattern to an image before quantization.
-This noise pattern is removed when the image needs to be visualized.
+Amplitude dithering or noise modulation is a dithering technique which simply adds a noise pattern to an image before quantisation.
+This noise pattern is removed when the image needs to be visualised.
 The bit depth is perceived higher than the real one, because there is a subsequent averaging happening in the display and in the HVS.
 Roberts' technique was modified to apply it to high contrast displays by Daly and Feng.
-Subtractive noise was employed instead of additive because during visualization a monitor cannot remove it.
+Subtractive noise was employed instead of additive, since during visualisation a monitor can not remove it.
 The authors modelled the noise combining the effect of fixed pattern display noise and the one perceived by the HVS, making the noise invisible.
 They used the contrast sensitivity function (CSF) which is a 2D and anisotropic function derived by psychophysical experiments [Dal93].
 The CSF is extended in the temporal dimension [Wat86] for moving images, which allows the noise to have a higher variance, and furthermore, they show that the range can be extended by an extra bit.